Forward Modeling Populations of Flares from Tidal Disruptions of Stars by Super-massive Black Holes: Method

 The combined effects of all of these constraints from the flare luminosity probability distribution, and their dependencies on \mbh\ and $M_\ast$, can be seen in Figure~\ref{fig:LFitMbh2D} as part of the description of our results.

 The procedure for handling the flare luminosity and temperature distributions discussed in this section is one of the most uncertain ingredients in our modeling.
 Throughout section~\ref{sec:Results} we will discuss the potential drawbacks of this approach and how it might be improved in future work.
-In particular, in section~\ref{sec:ResultsLuminosity}, we show how the expected distribution of $L_g$ from the model compares to the observed distribution of $L_g$ in ZTF, and we also show how the volumetric $g$-band LF produced by the model compares to the measured LF from \citet{van-Velzen2018-1}.
+In particular, in section~\ref{sec:ResultsLuminosity}, we show how the expected distribution of $L_{g,\rm fit}$ for detected flares produced by the model (which includes an estimate of the effect of obscuration by host dust; see Appendix~\ref{sec:Tfit} for a precise definition) compares to the observed distribution of $L_g$ of detected flares in ZTF, and we also show how the \emph{volumetric} distribution of $L_{g,\rm fit}$ compares to the measured volumetric LF produced from past survey data as analyzed by \citet{van-Velzen2018-1}.
 In section~\ref{sec:TemperatureResults}, we discuss some of the consequences of the decision to sample $T_{\rm bb}$ uniformly and independently of $L_{\rm bb}$, and we explore an alternative possibility for how to set $T_{\rm bb}$.